elerac/FullScreen/README.md

 Python has some GUI tools, but only a few of them are suitable for fullscreen display.
 In this repository, *Tkinter* or *OpenCV* or *PyQt5* can be used as the backend.
 The best backend depends on the environment (i.e., OS, monitor, version of the software), so choose the best one for you.

+> [!NOTE]
+> Recently, I released a new fullscreen program using OpenGL/GLFW in Python.
+I confirmed it could run at 60 fps, which achieves much faster pro-cam synchronization.
+You can check it out at https://github.com/elerac/pyglimshow.

 ## Requirement
 ### Tkinter backend (default)
 - Pillow (PIL)